neozenith/vim-arduino/README.md

 ### Lightline

-If you are using the Vim Status line plugin [Lightline](https://github.com/itchyny/lightline.vim) this plugin will automatically attempt to detect Lightline's presence and add the component.
+If you are using the Vim status line plugin [Lightline](https://github.com/itchyny/lightline.vim) this plugin will automatically attempt to detect Lightline's presence and add the component.